 Mobile Sports Betting Apps For New York Bettors

 New York bettors have plenty of options when it comes to mobile sports betting apps.
 All of the popular legal New York sports betting sites will also offer a mobile sportsbook for sports fans to enjoy.
-The same selection of sports and wager types will be available on the mobile sportsbook.
-In most cases, no separate download is required to bet on the New York Giants and other teams.
-You can simply visit the sports betting site from your smartphone or tablet to be redirected to the mobile-friendly site.
+The same selection of sports and wager types will be available on the mobile sportsbook at your service of choice, and no separate download is required to use the product.
+You can simply visit your sportsbook from your smartphone or tablet to be redirected to its mobile-friendly interface.

-Though mobile sports betting apps are not traditional apps, the sites are still compatible with multiple devices.
-The mobile sites are optimized to work on iPhones, iPads, Androids, and even BlackBerry devices.
-It is free to use a mobile sports betting site, and you can log in with the same credentials that you would use at the desktop sportsbook.
+Though mobile sports betting apps are not traditional apps (they’re actually something called “web apps”), the sites are still compatible with multiple devices.
+These mobile sites are optimized to work on iPhones, iPads, Androids, and even BlackBerry devices, just to name a few.
+Really, if you have a modern mobile device with a decent web browser and an Internet connection, you can bet on the Giants, Yankees, Jets, Knicks, Rangers, and more, quickly and easily while on the go.
+It is free to use a mobile sports betting site, and you can log in with the same credentials that you would use at its desktop sportsbook variant.

 What Is The Legal Age To Gamble In New York?

-The legal age to gamble in New York is 21 years old.
-Once you have had your 21st birthday you can start gambling at licensed gaming venues in the state, or at online sportsbooks.
+The legal age to gamble in New York at legal betting sites is 21 years old.
+Once you have had your 21st birthday, you can start gambling at licensed gaming venues in the state, or at online sportsbooks located overseas.
 Though some legal New York sports betting sites will start to accept players at 18 years old, you will want to abide by the legal NY sports betting age.
-Online sportsbooks are based offshore and will have a general betting age that is not specific to the U.S. or a particular state.
-To avoid getting in trouble for underage gambling, wait until you are 21 or older to start betting on sports in NY.
+Online sportsbooks are based offshore and will have a general betting age that is not specific to the US or any particular state.
+To avoid getting in trouble for underage gambling, we advise that you wait until you are 21 or older to start betting on sports in NY.

 New York Sports Betting FAQ's